 In 2023, signs of slowing inflation coupled with a strong labor market contributed to a rebound in financial markets despite banking system volatility as recession fears receded in anticipation that interest rates may not rise as much as previously expected.
-After strong gains in the first half of 2023, most financial markets posted negative returns in the quarter ended September 30, 2023 over concerns of a sustained period of higher interest rates and slowing economic growth.
+For calendar 2023, most financial markets posted positive returns, despite ongoing concerns of a sustained period of higher interest rates, slowing economic growth and moderated job gains.

-The Company is continuing to closely monitor developments related to inflation, rising interest rates, the ongoing Russia-Ukraine conflict, banking system volatility and the Israel-Hamas conflict, and assess the impact on financial markets and the Company's business.
+The Company is continuing to closely monitor developments related to inflation, rising interest rates, the ongoing Russia-Ukraine conflict, banking system volatility, the Israel-Hamas conflict and the geopolitical responses thereto, and assess the impact on financial markets and the Company's business.
 The Company's results and the overall industry results have been and may continue to be adversely affected by slowdowns in fundraising activity and the pace of capital deployment, which have resulted in, and may continue to result in, delayed or decreased management fees.
 Further, fund managers have been unable or less able to exit existing investments profitably.
 Such conditions have resulted in, and may continue to result in, delayed or decreased performance fee revenues.
 It is currently not possible to predict the ultimate effects of these events on the financial markets, overall economy and the Company's condensed consolidated financial statements.